willfore/mattermost_to_slack/README.md

 # Contributing

 Feel free to submit a pull request to improve this.
 As of writing there are literally no other options out there I could find.

+# Notices
+This is Open Source software and as such comes with no support, warranties or guarentees.
+Use at your own risk.